Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 Do you need tickets for the Christmas market?

 The Gendarmenmarkt Christmas Market in Berlin charges 2 euros to enter.
+Kids up to 12 years old are free at any time.
 If you leave and come back, you have to pay the fee again.

 But you can get in for free Monday through Friday before 2pm.
 The exception is on December 24, 25, 26, and 31, when you have to pay the fee no matter what time you arrive.